 The name “Rokeby” also has its share of history.
 The inspiration for the name came from the writings of Sir Walter Scott, whose poems describe the heroic battles near the original Rokeby Castle in England.

 Equipped with all the modern amenities, the old British look of the room simply floored me.
 The astonishing pink colour of the walls added a vibrancy to the old charm.
-I don’t mind being arrested inside a suit like this, from where you can enjoy the unparalleled views of the misty hills and the sound of wind.
+I don’t mind being arrested inside a suite like this, from where you can enjoy the unparalleled views of the misty hills and the sound of wind.
 The joy of finding that space of yours was a delightful moment for me.

 The wooden stairs take you to one of the most celebrated restaurants of Rokeby Manor called Emily’s.
 I had my first meal at this in-house restaurant which is famous for its delicious and authentic continental and Indian food.
 Even non-resident guests also come here for its signature dishes like Mustard Chicken.